gabimor/keyboardninja/README.md

   - move to svg
   - fonts - only load required weights
   - bundle size (code split between home and app ?)

+### thoughts

+- You register i the site invokes emotional feeling, its your your clan

 ### bugs